 In a field as complex as SEO, tools are simply required to get the job done.
 In this rapid world of technology and search engine advancement, imagine doing a digital marketing task manually!

 Not only would it take an extraordinary amount of time, but you’d quickly fall into a cycle of playing catch-up.
 These tools allow for quicker (and more efficient) task completion in a variety of areas:

 - Technical SEO

 - Keyword Research

 These are the tool types that can help you succeed with your work at your digital agency.
-They’re what I used to bring with me to my digital marketing island.

 1. Site Crawler and Audit Tool